davetang/getting_started_with_git/git.md

 * Storing files by their hash makes Git efficient: if you change one file, Git only needs to save one new blob to store the snapshot.

-* While commits are usually saved forever but Git's garbage collection periodically deletes _unreachable commits_.
+* While commits are usually saved forever, Git's garbage collection periodically deletes _unreachable commits_.

 * Some ways commits get "lost" include:
     * `git commit --amend`
     * `git rebase`
-    * deleting a branch that has not been merged
+    * deleting a branch that has not been merged `git branch -D blah`

 * Sometimes a commit isn't in the history of any branch or tag but you can find them with `git reflog`

 * Sometimes a commit isn't referenced anywhere and you need to search all commits to find it.

-* A commit can get lost using `git commit --amend`, `git rebase`, and `git branch -D feature` (deleting an unmerged branch).

 * In Git, moving a file is the same as deleting the old one and adding the new one.